nfagerlund/camping_food/lunch.md

 Pack as two batches, first and second lunch.
 (Full amount needs a liter of capacity, talenti jar is a pint.)
 Cold soak (per batch): add 1 cup water, pack, eat for lunch.

+### Pico de gallo

+From https://www.foodnetwork.com/recipes/ree-drummond/pico-de-gallo-recipe-2122359 -- we make 1/3 of this to dehydrate, which is still a massive amount.
+Here's the 1/3 version:

+1 red onion
+4 roma tomatoes
+2/3 cup fresh cilantro
+1 jalapeño
+1-3 limes?
+salt

+Dice equal quantities onion and tomato.
+Watch out for too much onion, it happens.

+Roughly chop the cilantro.

+De-seed the jalapeño and dice very fine.

+Juice the lime, combine everything plus salt, add more salt or lime as needed.

 ## PESTO COUSCOUS